What is Electrical Control Panel?

 If you need to come up to speed on control panels fast, take your time.
 Find someone to help you, someone who knows what you’re trying to do.
 Start with the basics and build from there.
 Below are the basics.

-Control panel consist of a controller.
-Controller may be PLC, DCS, relay or some other type.
-It gives digital signal input signal to the MCC panel to start the motor.
-Control panel works based on the PLC /DCS program or the relay logic.
-Instruments are normally connected to control panel.
-Indications for the interlocks also will be there in control panel.
-Nowadays single panel is used of using separate control and MCC panel.
+A control panel consists of a controller.
+The controller may be PLC, DCS, relay, or some other type.
+It gives a digital signal input to the MCC panel to start the motor.
+The control panel works based on the PLC/DCS program or the relay logic.
+Instruments are normally connected to the control panel.
+Indications for the interlocks will also be there in the control panel.
+Nowadays, a single panel is used instead of separate control and MCC panels.

-Ease in modification of logic, reduced size, means of remote communications and advances in the technology have made PLC Automation Control Panels an edge over conventional relay based systems.
-Control Systems Engineers has provided PLC based Panels from PLC of Allen Bradley, Siemens, Modicon, GE Fanuc.
-From small I/O application to the complex I/O systems are provided by the Control Systems Engineers.
-Control Systems Engineers have developed communication software’s for remote communication of the PLC Panels in various different protocols.
-With PLC based Panels HMI/MMI are provided to provide the operator various messages and controls of the process plants touch screen MMI are provided.
-To effective control of the system.
+Ease in modification of logic, reduced size, means of remote communications, and advances in technology have made PLC Automation Control Panels an edge over conventional relay-based systems.
+Control Systems Engineers have provided PLC-based Panels from Allen Bradley, Siemens, Modicon, and GE Fanuc.
+From small I/O applications to the complex I/O systems, Control Systems Engineers provide solutions.
+They have also developed communication software for remote communication of the PLC Panels in various different protocols.
+With PLC-based Panels, HMI/MMI are provided to give the operator various messages and control of the process plants via touch screen MMI.